IBeArjen/integration-prototype/sip/execution_frameworks/README.md

 ## Description

-Components responsible for the execution of compatible Science Pipeline Workflows.

-The SDP will support multiple (independently developed and maintained) execution frameworks.
+This package contains a set of libraries and associated runtime executables, where applicable, which provide the implementation of any custom (SDP specific) or modified off-the-shelf execution frameworks used by the SDP.

+This will also include `processing_wrappers` which wrap functions in the `core_processing` library, customising them to a particular execution framework for use by Science Pipeline Workflows.

-***NOTE(BM): In SIP code the expectation is that this package will contain very little, if any actual code.***
+***NOTE(BM): In SIP code the expectation is that this package will contain very little, if any actual code as we be using entirely off-the-shelf execution frameworks and not expecting to develop processing wrappers.
+The likely exception will be any Dockerfiles or provisioning scripts specific to a given Execution Framework.***

 **Contains:**